driskell/log-courier/docs/Configuration.md

 [`"files"`](#files) and also for [`"stdin"`](#stdin).
 They customise the log entries produced by passing, for example, by passing them through a codec and adding extra fields.

+### `"add host field"`

+*Boolean.
+Optional.
+Default: true*

+Adds an automatic "host" field to generated events that contains the `"host"` value from the general configuration section.

+### `"add offset field"`

+*Boolean.
+Optional.
+Default: true*

+Adds an automatic "offset" field to generated events that contains the current offset in the current data stream.

+*Beware that this value will reset when a file rotates or is truncated and is generally not useful.
+It will be kept configurable to allow full compatibility with Logstash Forwarder's traditional behaviour, and from version 2 the default will be changed to false.*

+### `"add path field"`

+*Boolean.
+Optional.
+Default: true*

+Adds an automatic "path" field to generated events that contains the path to the current data stream.
+For stdin, this field is set to a hyphen, "-".

+### `"add timezone field"`

+*Boolean.
+Optional.
+Default: false*

+Adds an automatic "timezone" field to generated events that contains the local machine's local timezone in the format, "-0700 MST".

 ### `"codec"`